Dean's Distinguished Visiting Fellows Program

 Meet Our Distinguished Visiting Fellows

-The inaugural Dean’s Distinguished Visiting Fellow is Nancy Rothbard, David Pottruck Professor of Management and Deputy Dean at The Wharton School at the University of Pennsylvania.
+The inaugural Dean’s Distinguished Visiting Fellow was Nancy Rothbard, David Pottruck Professor of Management and Deputy Dean at The Wharton School at the University of Pennsylvania.

 Creating the Will Without the Way?
 How and When Employee Belonging Leads to Voice on DEI Issues